PierreIsCoding/trigger_sequencer/README.md

 ## Features
 - External clock input
 - 3 trigger channels
-- 8x8 led matrix display with vertical step axis and horizontal is probability axis
+- 8x8 led matrix display.
+Vertical axis displays the steps and horizontal axis displays the probability
 - Create patterns on the fly with build in "euclidean rhythms" generator
 - Change length of each trigger
 - Change clock multiplier for each channel